-Some Florida theme parks stay open, some to close as Irma nears
+Disney, other Florida theme parks closing as Irma nears

-(CNN)As the threat of Hurricane Irma loomed larger and larger over Florida, the state's major amusement parks were all still operating Friday under normal conditions.
-But come the weekend, many of the parks will adjust their schedules or close altogether.
+(CNN)As the threat of Hurricane Irma loomed larger and larger over Florida, most of the state's major amusement parks were still operating Friday under normal conditions.
+But most planned to close early Saturday and reopen Tuesday.

 SeaWorld Orlando and Busch Gardens Tampa Bay: The parks plan to close by 5 p.m.
 ET Saturday.
 Both will remain closed Sunday and Monday.